kokolegorille/app/README.md

 February 2018. by klg.

+**acknowledgement: this is purely an instruction for getting an application running, not a complete manual on how to provision a production server for an Elixir application.**

 Sample repo to illustrate how to deploy a Phoenix umbrella to a VPS.

 In this demo, I will use the following IP as example in the shell command.